Aug 20, 2021

 While nothing can ever really replace the feeling of walking through the heart of campus, video tours are a great way to get a sense of a community.
 Many schools use videos to highlight campus landmarks, features, and characteristics that set their school apart.
 We host an extensive video library, a guided tour, and VRs which will give you the lay of the land.

 Almost every college now offers online info sessions.
 While these sessions typically provide a quick overview of academics, campus life, and application and financial aid information, they also present a chance to chat with admissions representatives who can answer any questions you have.
 If you're looking to explore more deeply, many colleges will host virtual open houses this fall.
 These events include opportunities to look inside academic programs and connect with faculty and students.
-We'll hold our open house event, Day on Campus (we're laughing at the irony too), Saturday, September 26, and Saturday, November 14.
+We'll hold our virtual open house event, Day on Campus (we're laughing at the irony too), Saturday, September 18.

 Websites and Info Sessions share lots of great information.
 But if you're looking to understand how a college can help you meet your specific career goals, your Admissions counselor is your go-to.
 Not only can they provide details about opportunities in your field, but they can also connect you with faculty, coaches, and current students that share your interests.
 As you narrow down your top choices, your Admissions counselor can help you complete your admission application and tell you more about the enrollment process.
 If you would like to schedule some one-on-one time with your personal Admissions counselor, we encourage you to sign up for a Moc Meeting.